Never Let Me Go (2010 film): Casting

 Andrew Garfield was cast as Tommy, a well-meaning, rather dim young person who struggles to find a place in an environment which values imagination and creativity above all.
 He said of his character, "There's a sense of anxiety that runs through these kids, especially Tommy, because he's so sensory and feeling and animalistic, that's my perspective of him."
 Garfield was attracted to the film based on its existential questions.
 He called the experience of being a part of Never Let Me Go a "dream come true".
 Garfield enjoys an opportunity to let loose with his roles.
 He said the scenes in which his character—unable to contain his frustration—erupts with a wail, was "intense" for him.
 "I think those screams are inside all of us, I just got a chance to let mine out".
 Before shooting the film, he had read the screenplay and the book.
 In March 2009 Daily Variety reported that Knightley was signed to the project.
 Knightley admitted that she only agreed to appear in Never Let Me Go because her friend Mulligan had asked her to.
 She portrays Ruth, a zealous, ambitious character who behaves manipulatively out of inner insecurity.
 When asked what she did and did not have in common with her character, Knightley said she was unable to relate to Ruth's situation of being involved in a love triangle.

 The three lead characters do not have last names because "they are not normal people".
 Romanek believed that the three main characters act with great dignity.
 He noted that they are not materialistic or looking for power, but just desire to acknowledge their love for each other and stay close in their friendship.
 He cited how Ruth tries to seek redemption by attempting to set right a big mistake she had made.
 What he found the most moving aspect of the film was the "graceful place of acceptance that Kathy comes to at the end".
 Child actors Isobel Meikle-Small, Ella Purnell and Charlie Rowe play the younger versions of the story's lead actors.
-Hawkins, who co-starred with Mulligan in An Education, had a supporting role as Miss Lucy, a teacher at an isolated English boarding school where the students slowly become aware that they are feared by people in the outside world.
+Sally Hawkins, who co-starred with Mulligan in An Education, had a supporting role as Miss Lucy, a teacher at an isolated English boarding school where the students slowly become aware that they are feared by people in the outside world.
 Charlotte Rampling portrays Miss Emily, a schoolmaster who presides over the orphanage at Hailsham.
 Richard was cast as the administrator, known as Madame, who is conducting a project to analyse the students' characters and psychologies, which has been compared to treating them as if they were subjects in an experiment.
 Riseborough's casting in Never Let Me Go was announced in April 2009.